akiwastaken/cupcake/README.md

 ### Init system

-The init system should follow OpenBSD's init system, in that `/etc/rc` starts the system itself, and users add things to `/etc/rc.local`.
+The init system should be BSD-like, in that `/etc/rc` starts the system itself, and users add things to `/etc/rc.local`.
 The init script should not handle anything outside of simply starting the system.

 This is still being planned out, and is currently the least planned feature.